docwire/docwire/README.md

 By selecting vcpkg, DocWire ensures that programmers benefit from a trusted, user-friendly, and well-supported solution that guarantees a smooth installation experience.

 ### Supported Platforms

 DocWire SDK is compatible with a variety of operating systems.
-Windows, Linux, and macOS are supported officially (Supported triplets are: x64-linux-dynamic, x64-windows, x64-osx-dynamic and arm64-osx-dynamic), but in theory it can be run on other operating systems as well.
+Windows, Linux, and macOS are supported officially.
+The officially supported and CI-tested triplets are:

+- `x64-linux-dynamic`
+- `x64-windows`
+- `arm64-osx-dynamic`

+Other configurations may work, including `x64-osx-dynamic` on Intel macOS via the build script, but they are not part of the automated CI matrix and are therefore not considered officially supported at this time.

 To ensure compatibility, our continuous integration tests run on the following GitHub runners:

 - [ubuntu-26.04](https://github.com/actions/runner-images/blob/main/images/ubuntu/Ubuntu2604-Readme.md)
 - [ubuntu-24.04](https://github.com/actions/runner-images/blob/main/images/ubuntu/Ubuntu2404-Readme.md)